dhrubojoutidas/pro1/README.md

 The unit focuses on applying Engineering management principles to real-world projects, including  project planning, sustainability, teamwork, and professional documentation.

- Skills Developed
+ It demonstrates readiness for roles involving:
  - Sustainable engineering decision-making
-- Technical and professional communication
+- Technical and professional communication  -
-- Team collaboration and documentation
 - Structured problem-solving and planning
-- Visual explanation of complex systems
 - Critical evaluation and professional feedback

-- Stakeholder-focused presentation skills
-- Organisational planning
-- Real-world project coordination
+-